oraqlle/codebytes/content/contributing/how-to-contribute.md

 +++
 title = "How to Contribute"
-description = "Contribute to AdiDoks, improve documentation, or submit to showcase." date = 2021-05-01T18:10:00+00:00 updated = 2021-05-01T18:10:00+00:00 draft = false weight = 410
+description = "Contribute to CodeBytes, improve documentation, or submit to showcase." date = 2023-03-17T19:42:00+00:00 updated = 2023-03-17T19:42:00+00:00 draft = true weight = 410
 sort_by = "weight"
 template = "docs/page.html"

 [extra]
-lead = "Contribute to AdiDoks, improve documentation, or submit to showcase." toc = true top = false
+lead = "Contribute to CodeBytes, improve documentation, or submit to showcase." toc = true top = false
 +++

 👉 Make sure to read the [Code of Conduct](../code-of-conduct/).

-## Contribute to Doks
+## Contribute to CodeBytes

-👉 The AdiDoks code lives in the [`adidoks` repository](https://github.com/aaranxu/adidoks)
+👉 The CodeBytes source lives in the [codebytes repository](https://github.com/oraqlle/codebytes)

 - Follow the [GitHub flow](https://guides.github.com/introduction/flow/).
 - Follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/)